 - Immune system disruption

 Lasting changes in the brain’s size and function help explain the high rate of relapse in people attempting to gain their sobriety.
-And in a worst-case scenario, untreated problems in the liver, kidneys or heart can lead to deadly organ malfunctions.
+And in a worst-case scenario, untreated problems in the liver, kidneys, or heart can lead to deadly organ malfunctions.
 Also, any alcohol-related cancer can produce a fatal outcome.

 Despite these daunting facts, people can and do recover from alcoholism, or at least some of the disease’s harmful secondary effects.
-The NIAAA notes that anyone who maintains abstinence for several months or longer may experience a significant improvement in some of the key brain functions that are damaged or altered by chronic heavy drinking.
+The NIAAA notes that anyone who maintains abstinence for several months or longer may experience a significant improvement in some of the critical brain functions that are damaged or altered by chronic heavy drinking.
 Fatty liver, the least severe form of alcohol-induced liver disease, can be reversed if alcohol use comes to a halt.
-The same fact also holds true for some cases of alcoholic hepatitis and cirrhosis.
+The same fact also holds for some cases of alcoholic hepatitis and cirrhosis.
 However, the best way to avoid some of the worst health repercussions of alcoholism is to seek alcohol treatment as soon as possible.
 Once they appear, many of the most severe problems may not improve even with expert medical care.

 Can Alcoholics Recover?

 The road to alcohol recovery can be long and challenging.
 Still, every day, people across America receive the help they need and start their successful journey back to sobriety.
-Perhaps a bigger issue is how few people seek professional help for their serious drinking problems.
-Current statistics from the federal Substance Abuse and Mental Health Services Administration show that less that 20 percent of all Americans affected by substance abuse/addiction receive treatment for their symptoms.
+Perhaps a more significant issue is how few people seek professional help for their serious drinking problems.
+Current statistics from the federal Substance Abuse and Mental Health Services Administration show that less than 20 percent of all Americans affected by substance abuse/addiction receive treatment for their symptoms.
 An even smaller percentage of affected adults and teenagers receive treatment in a dedicated facility run by addiction specialists.